Shlok1810/Spam_mail_Classifier/README.md

 # Spam_mail_Classifier
-Forwarded message or mail are fraud or not has been detected by our model using NLP.
+Forwarded message or mail are fraud or not has been detected by our model using NLP with an accuracy of 85.48%.